MatthiasHeylenTM2021/golang-ppp/README.md

 Now you're all set!
 Clone this repository to your local environment, navigate to the specific project directory you want to explore, and start tinkering, experimenting, and learning!

-Feel free to customize the database connection string, email templates, DataTables integration, and Soda migrate commands based on your preferences and project requirements.
+Feel free to customize the database connection string, email templates, DataTables integration, and database configuration based on your preferences and project requirements.

 Happy coding! 🚀